-In order to define a general class of nonstationary processes we shall start from processes that have a time-varying spectral representation as follows:
+In order to define a general class of nonstationary processes, we shall start from processes that have a time-varying spectral representation specified by:

 where $i\triangleq\sqrt{-1}$, $\mu\left(t/T\right)$ is the trend function, $A\left(t/T,\,\omega\right)$ is the transfer function and $\xi\left(\omega\right)$ is some stochastic process whose properties are specified below.
 Observe that this representation is similar to the spectral representation of stationary processes {[}see \citet{anderson:71}, \citet{brillinger:75}, \citet{hannan:70} and \citet{priestley:85}{]}.
-We shall see that the main difference is that $A\left(t/T,\,\omega\right)$ and $\mu\left(t/T\right)$ are not constant in $t$.\footnote{In HAR inference, a minimal assumption on $V_{t}$ is that it has zero mean (i.e., $\mu\left(t/T\right)=0$ for all $t$).
-However, in the definitions of this subsection we allow for arbitrary $\mu\left(t/T\right)$ so as to introduce a general framework. } \citet{dahlhaus:96} used the time-varying spectral representation to define the so-called locally stationary processes which are characterized, broadly speaking, by smoothness conditions on $\mu\left(\cdot\right)$ and $A\left(\cdot,\,\cdot\right)$.
+We shall see that the main difference is that $A\left(t/T,\,\omega\right)$ and $\mu\left(t/T\right)$ are not constant in $t$.\footnote{In HAR inference, a minimal assumption on $V_{t}$ under the null hypothesis is that it has zero mean (i.e., $\mu\left(t/T\right)=0$ for all $t$).
+However, in this subsection we allow for arbitrary $\mu\left(t/T\right)$ so as to introduce a general framework, also applicable under various alternative hypotheses in both within and outside the regression model. } \citet{dahlhaus:96} used the time-varying spectral representation to define the so-called locally stationary processes which are characterized, broadly speaking, by smoothness conditions on $\mu\left(\cdot\right)$ and $A\left(\cdot,\,\cdot\right)$.
 Locally stationary processes have been used widely in both statistics and economics, though in the latter field they are best known as time-varying parameter processes {[}see, e.g., \citet{cai:07} and \citet{chen/hong:12}{]}.
 The smoothness restrictions exclude many prominent models that account for time variation in the parameters.
 For example, structural change and regime switching-type models do not belong to this class because parameter changes occur suddenly at a particular point in time.
 We propose a class of nonstationarity processes which allow both continuous and discontinuous changes in the parameters.
-Stationarity and local stationarity are recovered as special cases. \begin{defn} A sequence of stochastic processes $\{V_{t,T}\}_{t=1}^{T}$ is called Segmented Locally Stationarity (SLS)\textbf{ }with $m_{0}+1$ regimes, transfer function $A^{0}$ and trend $\mu_{\cdot}$ if there exists a representation
+Stationarity and local stationarity are recovered as special cases. \begin{defn} A sequence of stochastic processes $\{V_{t,T}\}_{t=1}^{T}$ is called Segmented Locally Stationary (SLS)\textbf{ }with $m_{0}+1$ regimes, transfer function $A^{0}$ and trend $\mu$, if there exists a representation

 for $j=1,\ldots,\,m_{0}+1$, where by convention $T_{0}^{0}=0$ and $T_{m_{0}+1}^{0}=T$ and the following holds: